Tamar Ginossar

 Profile

-Dr. Ginossar is a health communication scholar.
-In addition to her primary position with C&J, she is also faculty at the BA/MD Program, Director of the Institute for Social Research (ISR), and the Community Engagement Core Co-Leader of New Mexico Integrative Science Program Incorporating Research in Environmental Sciences (NM-INSPIRES).
 She has taught diverse health communication courses at the undergraduate and graduate levels including a class about health, culture and diversity as part of the B.A./M.D. program.
 Additional courses include advanced mixed methods research, communication theories, interpersonal communication, intercultural communication and organizational communication.
-She also developed an implemented a few new courses, including CJ 2121, Introduction to Interpersonal Health Communication, and a Public Speaking section dedicated to STEM students.
-In spring 2019 she designed and taught the first communication course about cannabis and communication.
+She also developed and implemented a few new courses, including CJ 2121, Introduction to Interpersonal Health Communication (now offered in multiple sections each semester), and a Public Speaking section dedicated to STEM students.
+In 2019-2022 she designed and taught the first three communication courses about cannabis and communication.

 She is the 2019-2020 UNM Presidential Teaching Fellow, and a past National Academies of Medicine (formerly the Institute of Medicine) presenter on digital health strategies, health disparities, and health equity.
 In 2022 she received the American Public Health Association Public Health Education and Health Promotion Section Everett M. Rogers Award, recognizing outstanding contributions in the study and/or practice of public health communication.
-She lived and traveled internationally in the Middle East, Europe, Asia, and Latin America.

 Research